\Lambda-buildings and base change functors

 Although we did not prove Condition (A2) yet, one can define germs in $(X',\cA')$ in the same way as in Section~\ref{section:lg}.
-These set of germs based at some point $\phi(x) \in X'$ forms again a simplicial complex $\Delta_{\phi(x)} X'$.
-The goal of this section that $\Delta_{\phi(x)} X'$ is again a spherical building.
+The set of germs based at some point $\phi(x) \in X'$ forms again a simplicial complex $\Delta_{\phi(x)} X'$.
+The goal of this section is to prove that $\Delta_{\phi(x)} X'$ is again a spherical building.
 Denote by $X''$ all the points in $X$ such that the distance to the point $x$ lies in $\ker{e}$.
 The germs of Weyl chambers at $\phi(x)$ are the chambers of $\Delta_{\phi(x)}X'$.

 \begin{lemma} Two germs at $\phi(x)$ lie in a common apartment of $(X',\cA')$. \end{lemma} \proof This follows directly from a proposition with the same statement and proof of Proposition~\ref{prop:tec}.